Why do we need this document?

 - Team members, contractors, temporary and casual workers

-- To respond to any comments enquiries or compliments and resolve any issues
+- To respond to any comments enquiries or complaints and resolve any issues;

-- To evaluate how our goods and services meet your needs, and to have a better understanding of how where we can make improvements through market research, customer and team member feedback
+- To evaluate how our goods and services meet your needs, and to have a better understanding of how where we can make improvements through market research and feedback;

-- To prevent, detect and investigate crime, such as fraud, theft, criminal damage etc
+- To prevent, detect and investigate claims and crime, such as fraud, theft, criminal damage etc

 We only use your data when we have a legal basis for doing so.
 The legal basis for using your data will depend on what we need to do but includes:

-Contract: for us to provide the goods and services we have agreed to provide to you
+- Contract: for Wilko to provide goods and services

-Vital Interests: for us to be able to protect someone’s life
+- Vital Interests: for us to be able to protect individuals

-Legitimate Interest: where necessary for our interests or the interest of a third party, but only after carefully considering any effect this may have on you, and in particular your rights and freedoms
+- Legitimate Interest: where necessary for our interests or the interest of a third party, after carefully considering any effect to individual rights and freedoms

-We do not sell, rent, trade or otherwise disclose your data, except as described in this Policy.
-The way that the wilko family of businesses is set up means that we may need to share your personal data so that the right business can provide the service you have requested.
+We do not share or disclose your data, except as described in this Privacy Notice.
+The wilko family of businesses may need to share your personal data so that the right business can provide the service you have requested.

-We also work with trusted third party suppliers and agencies so they can process data on our behalf, but only where they meet our strict standards.
+We also work with trusted third-party suppliers and agencies so they can process data on our behalf, but only where they meet our data protection and security standards.
 We only share the minimal information that allows them to provide services to us or to facilitate providing services to you.

 The types of third parties include:

-- Advertising, market research and customer feedback agencies
+- Advertising, marketing, market research and customer feedback/competition agencies

 - Law enforcement and Government agencies